tomopfuku/mandos/README.md

         mandos.tree_utils2.match_strat(tree,ranges)
         mandos.tree_utils2.init_heights_strat(tree)

+We can then optimize the node heights and calculate the stratigraphic likelihood using the preservation model of Huelsenbeck and Rannala 1997:

+        opt = mandos.stratoML.optim_lambda_heights(tree,ranges)

+### Stratigraphic likelihood on sampled ancestor trees

-Note that the height initialisation currently doesn't work well with trees that have "singleton" or named ancestral nodes, so it is currently best to read in a fully bifurcating tree and collapse the nodes in MANDOS manually.
+We might want to calculate the stratigraphic likelhood on a tree that containes direct ancestor-descendant relationships.
+Note that the height initialisation currently doesn't work well with these types of trees, so it is currently best to read in a fully bifurcating tree and collapse the nodes in MANDOS manually.
 This can be done like:

         mandos.tree_utils2.make_ancestor(tree, *tax_name*)

-the *tax_name* can be either a single taxon or a comma-separated series
+the *tax_name* can be either a single taxon or a comma-separated series (entered as a string, not a python list).
+We can then just calculate the likelihood whilst optimizing heights like above.

-We can then optimize the node heights and calculate the stratigraphic likelihood using the preservation model of Huelsenbeck and Rannala 1997:

-        opt = mandos.stratoML.optim_lambda_heights(tree,ranges)

 ## Calculating discrete character likelihood